Julio Alak

 Julio César Alak (born 9 January 1958) is an Argentine politician.
-From 1991 to 2007 he was intendente (mayor) of La Plata, the capital city of Buenos Aires Province.
-He served as Minister of Justice and Human Rights of Argentina from 2009 to 2015, under the presidency of Cristina Fernández de Kirchner, and has served as Minister of Justice and Human Rights of Buenos Aires Province under Governor Axel Kicillof since 2019.
+Since 10 December 2023, intendente (mayor) of La Plata, the capital city of Buenos Aires Province.
+He previously held the post from 1991 to 2007.

+A lawyer by profession, he served as Minister of Justice and Human Rights of Argentina from 2009 to 2015, under the presidency of Cristina Fernández de Kirchner, and has served as Minister of Justice and Human Rights of Buenos Aires Province under Governor Axel Kicillof from 2019 to 2023.

-Life and political career
+Early life and career

 Alak was born to a family of Spanish, Italian and Armenian descent in Benito Juárez, a pampas town in Buenos Aires Province.
 He worked as a journalist while studying law at the University of La Plata, and joined Chacho Álvarez and other center-left Peronists supporting Antonio Cafiero in the APU.
 Alak taught Public Law at the university and established a private practice.
 He married Marita Scarpino and had three children.
 Alak joined the Justicialist Party in 1984.

+Political career

 Alak became the President of the La Plata branch of the party in 1988, and was nominated its mayoral candidate in 1991.
 He won the election, narrowly defeating the incumbent UCR mayor, and held the post until the 2007 election.